vedprakashsigh/issue-monitor-backend/README.md

 ## Overview

-The backend of the Issue Monitor web application is developed using Flask and MySQL.
+The backend of the Issue Monitor web application is developed using Flask and Postgres.
 It handles user authentication, project management, issue tracking, and user roles.
 The API endpoints are used by the frontend to interact with the database and perform CRUD operations.

 ## Features